mauroservienti/milestone.github.io/_posts/2019-01-23-i-m-a-procrastinator-i-fail-at-to-do-lists.md

 ## Short term planning changed my day

-I'm now experimenting, with success so far, a different way to organize my week.
+I'm now experimenting, with success so far, a different way of organizing my week.
 Yes, the whole week.
 It's a combination of careful planning, relaxed planning and to-do lists.
+Plus a little bit of refactoring.

 ### To-do lists